rionhunter/AtlasUnite/README.md

 This is also reflected in how Atlas Unite will cooperate with other charities and organisations, ensuring they have the facilities, equipment and volunteers they need to achieve their own missions.
 It’s not about Atlas Unite being responsible for the positive change, but ensuring the positive change is able to happen, through whatever means.

-As we prepare to launch in the last quarter of 2015, we hope to garner support from local communities and charities, as we will be able to provide so much in return.
+We hope to garner support from local communities and charities, as we will be able to provide so much in return.
 Atlas Unite has the potential to be the platform that sees charities, causes, organisations, businesses, families, friends and individuals come together for humanity's betterment.